 Why the book includes a section of Author's Notes with the stories behind the stories.

 Reviews in The Boston Globe and the StarTribune.
-One reviewer not only calls the book hilarious, she calls me young(!).
-Love her!
+One reviewer calls the book hilarious, and now I love her.

 Got your headphones ready?
 Writers on Writing radio interview and Work Stew podcast.